danflo27/LidoStakers/README.md

 - uses pubkey to get eth validator index via beaconcha.in api

 To do:
-- handle api rate limits (maybe use etherscan instead of beaconcha.in)
+- use node instead of api
-- generate .csv from list